kkishore9891/Jetson-Nano-Self-Driving-Car/README.md

 This self driving car is a robot with four wheels powered by Arduino UNO, a Motor driver, a LIPO battery, 4 motors and wheels.
 The intelligent operations are carried out by NVIDIA's Jetson Nano board, which is a single board computer with GPU cores and CUDA support.
 The Jetson board processes the images obtained in real time from a web camera and feeds them into a Neural network with convolutional and fully connected layers.
 The neural network performs regression to predict the steering angle of the car and the angle is used to control the speed of the wheels of the robot, which makes it turn left, right or forward.

+To understand this, consider a computer game where a user can drive a car by pressing the arrow keys.
+In order for an AI to drive the car, it should be able to predict the key to be pressed and the duration for which the key should be pressed based on the steering angle.
+To do this, it obtains a screen shot of the game for every fraction of a second and passes it through a neural network.
+The neural network predicts the steering angle at that instant and the AI presses the appropriate key.
+This keeps the car at the center of the road as shown below.

 <p align="center">
   <img width="325" height="200" src="https://user-images.githubusercontent.com/34810513/79974333-c3ac8880-84b6-11ea-8b67-1ee88e75583c.jpeg">
 </p>

+Instead of making the AI drive the car in a computer game, we use real world data obtained from a robotic car prototype.